DevJulianSalas/S3-SECURITY-CHECKLIST/README.md

 - Create the business required policies allowing access only to the selected IAM users/groups.
 - Review the ACLS access to your bucket and its objects.
 - Create encryption at rest and transit.
-- Allow access to Amazon S3 Objects only through HTTPS.
+- Allow access to Amazon S3 Objects only through HTTPS (ensure encryption at transit).
 - Enable Versioning to protect against accidental deletion or modification of objects.
 - Enable Cross-Region Replication for DR actions and compliance purposes.
 - Enable Object Lock to prevent objects from being deleted or modified for compliance purpose.